 Concentration of Credit Risk: Financial instruments which potentially subject the Organization to concentrations of credit risk consist principally of cash and cash equivalents and unsecured pledges receivable.
 The Organization maintains its cash balances in financial institutions located in Richmond, Virginia.
 The balances in these institutions are insured by the Federal Deposit Insurance Corporation up to \$250,000, and the balances periodically exceed this amount.
 The ability to collect pledges receivable is affected by economic conditions in the Richmond metropolitan area of Virginia, the Organization's principal service area.
-At June 30, 2017, approximately 78% of pledges receivable were from two donors.
+At June 30, 2018, approximately 70% of pledges receivable was from one donor.